What is influencer marketing? Complete guide for 2025

 These relationships grew as we both expanded our influence, creating mutually beneficial growth.

-- Cost: Most affordable, often work for product or small fees
+• Cost: Most affordable, often work for mutual benefit partnerships or product exchanges

 Nano-influencers might have the smallest reach, but they often have the most authentic connections with their audiences.
 Their recommendations can carry significant weight within their small communities.